tomo-lord/BlackJack/README.md

 Cards contain their suit and value as a string, hands built as lists

-All simualtions are based on *blackjack main function.py*, check for *BlackJack simulator.ipynb* for planned functions and developement
+All simualtions are based on *blackjack main function.py*, check for *BlackJack simulator.ipynb* for utilization examples Use *multiprocessed simulator.py* for optimized runs

 Simulation datasets included if you want to analyze already simulated data